 National nonprofit dedicated to providing the opportunity for individuals with Down syndrome to enhance their quality of life, realize their life aspirations and become valued members of welcoming communities.

-The Upside of Downs of Northeast Ohio (USOD)
+The Down Syndrome Association of Northeast Ohio (DSANEO)

 Local nonprofit organization whose mission is to provide support, education and advocacy for individuals with Down syndrome, their families and communities.
 View in Provider Directory